ucbrise/cs294-rise-fa16/metadata.md

 1. How do Ground and Goods differ in goals and design?
 Can either one grow up to serve the goals of the other or are they fundamentally divergent?

+2. Ground proposes that both graph data and usage (log) data are key to establishing context.
+Do you think a single storage system would be plausible for both?
+What might be a challenging task that requires looking at both kinds of data?

+3. Google Goods has chosen a certain front-end usage scenario--what the Ground paper would refer to as "above-ground" applications.
+Do you think this is the right first choice for Google?
+For others?
+What other application scenarios would be worth pursuing, particularly in the context of the RISE lab?

+4. Google Goods exists within the restricted Google ecosystem of applications, protocols and APIs.
+What research opportunities might arise in trying to work with 3rd-party systems?

+4. The Gulwani CACM '15 article argues that Inductive Programming is particularly useful for "small data", where "the number of examples is small but the hypothesis space is large (Turing-complete)".
+How do you view that claim vis-a-vis other learning techniques we've seen?
+How does it relate to application scenarios we foresee in the RISE lab?

+5. FlashExtract and the Adelfio/Samet work address similar problems but make different assumptions about user interaction.
+What are those differences?
+Do the techniques depend critically on their choices of inputs/outputs, and if so how?

 <!--